2kwattz/CareerPilot/README.md

 Work to be done in future

 1. Email confirmation system to verify user
-2. Data scrapping of various datasets for a single category for eg: internships
+2. Data scrapping of various datasets for a single category for eg: internships // Done!
 3. Adding password recovery options
 4. Refining Login and Registration system schemas ( already done but slight upgrades)
 5. Creating a fully functional dashboard ( Dashboard concept implemented but no functionality implemented in it as of now)